zbchristian/OVMS-Lilygo-based-Module/Readme.md

 Firmware
 --------
 Except for the above mentioned limitation, the module is compatible with the standard OVMS firmware, BUT the pinout requires a remapping of the ESP32 pins.
-This is implemented in the [forked OVMS repository](https://github.com/zbchristian/Open-Vehicle-Monitoring-System-3-Lilygo-Support) in the branch `lilygo-support`.
+This is implemented in the [forked OVMS repository](https://github.com/zbchristian/Open-Vehicle-Monitoring-System-3-Lilygo-Support) in the branch `lilygo-GPIO-remapping`.
 - Follow the standard OVMS documentation to clone the above repository, install the required additional packages and install the required Espressif IDF
-- Switch to branch `lilygo-support`
+- Switch to branch `lilygo-GPIO-remapping`
-- In the folder `./vehicle/OVMS.V3` copy `support/sdkconfig.default.lilygo.hw10` to `sdkconfig` and `support/partition4M.csv` to `partition4M.csv`
+- In the folder `./vehicle/OVMS.V3` copy `support/sdkconfig.lilygo_tc` to `sdkconfig` and `support/partition4M.csv` to `partition4M.csv`
+- Run `make menuconfig` and select in the OVMS submenu the hardware version 3.1 and in the GPIO remapping menu, the T-Call board version.
+This remaps the ESP32 GPIO according to the version.
 - Follow the standard documentation to compile and flash the firmware via USB

 Enjoy!